Anak Bukit: Royal Town

 It is known as the royal town of Kedah because the Sultan of Kedah's royal palace and official residence, Istana Anak Bukit is located here.
 It is also known to be the birthplace of the late Sultan of Kedah and the former Yang Di Pertuan Agong of Malaysia, Tuanku Abdul Halim Muadzam Shah who reigned from 1958 until his death in September 2017.

 In February 2009, the palace underwent a RM70 million facelift in conjunction with the 50th anniversary celebration of the reign of the Sultan of Kedah in 2008.
 This involved the construction of a new building which houses a new audience and dining halls which could accommodate 1,400 people at any one time.
 It replaced the existing audience and dining halls which could only hold fewer than 1,000 people.
 The building was completed in October 2007.

 Behind the royal palace there is a river stream which is called Sungai Anak Bukit and it flows through Alor Setar connected by Sungai Kedah (Kedah River) to the estuary of Kuala Kedah.

 There is also a mini zoo amidst the colourful flora of the royal gardens.
 Visitors are allowed into the royal gardens.

 Development

 According to the Ninth Malaysia Plan, Anak Bukit is planned to be the new administrative capital of Kedah, replacing Alor Setar.
 Alor Setar will continue to be the capital city and commercial centre of the state.

-Due to this, Anak Bukit is seeing a massive growth of infrastructure.
+Due to that, Anak Bukit is seeing a massive growth of infrastructure.
 Major developments include the new state government administrative buildings, the new Anak Bukit police station, new National Registration Department (Jabatan Pendaftaran Negara) building.

 A new railway station was also built as part of the Ipoh-Padang Besar Electrification and Double Tracking Project and began operations in 2014.
 It is served by ETS Transit trains.